michaelrausch/Notes/Cpp/Notes/{}_vs_()_initialization.md

 MyClass a4(a);
 ```

+Using `{}` instead of `()` when setting variables is known as brace initialization or uniform initialization.
+Brace initialization has several characteristics and behaviors that differ from traditional parentheses initialization.

 Our focus is on `MyClass a1 {a};`, initializion list using curly braces.

 The key beneifts of List initialization using curly braces is that **it does not allow narrowing** (§iso.8.5.4).
 That is: